canonical/sdkcraft/docs/explanation/sdks/interfaces/content-sharing.rst

        channel: latest/stable

-However, mind that changes to the content directory do not propagate between workshops;
-nor can you pre-define the default host location that :program:`Workshop` mounts to the target.
+The default host location
+that :program:`Workshop` mounts to the target is pre-defined as follows:
+:samp:`$XDG_DATA_HOME/workshop/project/<PROJECT ID>/content/<WORKSHOP>_<SDK>_<PLUG>.sdk/`.
+In the above instance,
+this would be
+:file:`~/.local/share/workshop/project/<PROJECT ID>/content/data_data-science_share-cache.sdk/`.
+In particular,
+this implies that an SDK's plug in each workshop will have its own unique source directory.

 Sharing custom host content with a workshop
 -------------------------------------------

-One issue that the previous scenario doesn't address is customising the source directory of a workshop.
+One issue that the previous scenario doesn't address is customising the source directory of a plug.
 The :command:`docker run` sample at the start exemplifies this approach;
 it explicitly lists the host directories to mount to respective targets.